Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: FFLO state

 with $a = a_{\mathrm{z}}$ and $Q=Q_{\mathrm{z}}$ in the present case.
+In the Meissner kernel in Eq.~\eqref{eq:K_zeeman}, $Q_{\mathrm{z}}$ is called superfluid weight.
+The last term in the numerator of Eq.~\eqref{eq:Q_zeeman}, which stems from the last term in Eq.~\eqref{eq:F-func_zeeman}, represents the negative contribution of odd-frequency Cooper pairs to $Q_{\mathrm{z}}$.
+Therefore, Eq.~\eqref{eq:tqdef2} has solutions with $q \neq 0$ when the superfluid weight changes the sign for large Zeeman fields~\cite{TS:prb2024}.

-We solve $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ numerically on the tight-binding model, which corresponds to Eq.~\eqref{eq:tqdef2} when we consider $q \ll 1$ and then take the continuous limit.
-We show the solution on $h-T$ plane in Fig.~\ref{fig:boundary_q}(a).
-The horizontal axis is normalized to $T_c$ which is the transition temperature at $h=0$.
-The vertical axis is normalized to $\Delta_0 \coloneqq \pi e^{-C} T_c = 1.76 T_c$ which is the amplitude of the pair potential at $h=T=0$ with $C=0.577$ being the Euler's constant~\cite{tinkham}.
+To examine the above argument based on the theory in Sec.~\ref{sec:propagator}, we solve $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ in Eq.~\eqref{eq:ds_def} with Eq.~\eqref{eq:pi_def} fully numerically for the tight-binding model with $\bm{q} = (q,0)$.
+The solution on the $h$--$T$ plane is shown in Fig.~\ref{fig:boundary_q}(a).
+Since $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ is a single equation for $T_{\bm{q}}$ and $\bm{q}$, we obtain a set of solutions $(T_{\bm q}, \bm q)$.
+The highest transition temperatures are plotted in Fig.~\ref{fig:boundary_q}(a) and the corresponding $q$ are plotted in (d).
+The vertical axis in (a) is normalized to $T_c$, the transition temperature at $h=0$, and the horizontal axis is normalized to $\Delta_0 \coloneqq \pi e^{-C} T_c = 1.76 T_c$, which is the amplitude of the pair potential at $h=T=0$, with $C=0.577$ being Euler's constant~\cite{tinkham}.
 In the numerical simulation, we choose $\mu = t$ and $T_c = 0.05t$.
-To obtain Fig.~\ref{fig:boundary_q}(a), we choose $\bm{q} = (q,0)$.
-The abscissa of the black dot corresponds to the transition temperature $T_{\bm{0}}$ to a uniform superconducting state with $q = 0$.
-Such a transition occurs in weak Zeeman fields.
-The abscissa of the red dot corresponds to the transition temperature $T_{\bm{q}}$ to a nonuniform superconducting state with $q \neq 0$.
-The transition temperature $T_{\bm{q}}$ decreases with increasing Zeeman fields and vanishes at $h \sim \Delta_0$.
-The dependence of $q$ on $h$ in (d) shows the monotonic increases of $q$ with increasing $h$.
-The phase boundary in Fig.~\ref{fig:boundary_q}(a) slightly deviates from those in the circular Fermi surface~\cite{matsuda:jpsj2007,burkhardt:annphys1994} because the direction of $\bm{q} = (q,0)$ meets a good nesting condition on the anisotropic Fermi surface~\cite{shimahara:prb1994,shimahara:jpsj1997,yokoyama:jpsj2008}.
+For weak Zeeman fields, the transition to the uniform state with $q=0$ occurs as shown with black dots in Figs.~\ref{fig:boundary_q}(a) and (d).
+When a Zeeman field goes beyond a critical value, finite-momentum superconducting states appear below $T_q$ as shown with the red dots.
+The dependence of $q$ on $h$ in (d) shows that $q$ increases monotonically with $h$.
+The transition temperature $T_q$ decreases with increasing $h$ and vanishes at $h \sim \Delta_0$.
+The phase boundary in Fig.~\ref{fig:boundary_q}(a) slightly deviates from that for a circular Fermi surface~\cite{matsuda:jpsj2007,burkhardt:annphys1994} because the direction $\bm{q} = (q,0)$ satisfies a favorable nesting condition on the anisotropic Fermi surface~\cite{shimahara:prb1994,shimahara:jpsj1997,yokoyama:jpsj2008}.
+The results in (d) show that $q$ is much smaller than the Fermi wavenumber $k_{\mathrm{F}} \sim 1/c_0$.
+This result, $(qc_0)^2 \ll 1$, justifies the expansion in Eq.~\eqref{eq:DsR}.